hailelagi/obsessed-thoughts/README.md

 To start your Phoenix server:

-  * Install dependencies with `do, mix deps.get, deps.compile`
+  * Install dependencies with `mix do deps.get, deps.compile`
   * Install Node.js dependencies with `npm install` inside the `assets` directory
   * Start Phoenix endpoint with `mix phx.server`